What is the

 - How well considered and clearly explained is the entry?

-Judges will consider how original the project is:
+Judges considered how original the project is:

 - How original is the project compared to the other projects submitted for funding?